Gitty-McHubface/sdc-project2/README.md

 ![alt text][vgg_2]

+Cleary the first model is a better choice.
 While this model has marginally worse accuracy on the validation set, it takes ~41x as long to train.